-Between 2011 and 2012 there was a significant increase in the amount of waste being treated, with a significant increase in waste transferred between 2015 and 2016.
+Between 2011 and 2012 there was a significant increase in the amount of waste being treated, with a significant increase in waste transfer between 2015 and 2016.
 There has been a slight decrease in the amount of Metal Recycling since 2014.
+In 2019 for the first time incineration has been recorded due to recording methods by the Environment Agency, showing that more waste is incinerated than goes to landfill.

-Figure 6 Commercial and Industrial Waste Arising and Managed in West Berkshire (WDI, 2017)
+Figure 7 Management of Commercial and Industrial Waste Arisings (Source: EA WDI, 2019)